 Get the latest from TODAY

 A deceptively ripe avocado can ruin a perfectly good lunch of avocado toast (unless you're Chip Gaines, of course).
-Waiting for avocados to ripen when all the other guacamole ingredients are ready to roll, can be a painstaking experience, too.
+But waiting for avocados to ripen when all of the other guacamole ingredients are ready to roll can be a painstaking experience, too.

-1. Buy it ripe.
+1. Buy them ripe

-2. Brown bag them.
+2. Brown bag them

 When an avocado is too much of an evergreen rock to ripen naturally on the counter in three or four days, place it in a breathable container like a brown paper bag.
 The avocado will bathe in its own natural ethylene gas, the chemical that causes it to ripen.

-3. Boost ripening time ... with bananas.
+3. Boost ripening time with bananas

-4. Bake them.
+4. Bake them

 5. Brrr!
-A cold avocado is a happy avocado.
+A cold avocado is a happy avocado